NuCivic/data-openFDA/README.md

 Open FDA Data Portal
 ====================

 This repo is NuCivic's working prototype for the GSA 18F Agile Delivery Blanket Purchase Agreement.
-Our prototype is an instance of the DKAN Open Data Portal, setup with OpenFDA data, extended with a new OpenFDA.js javascript library, running on the open source continuous testing & delivery platform DevShop and , and hosted on IBM’s Softlayer IaaS
+Our prototype is an instance of the DKAN Open Data Portal, setup with OpenFDA data, extended with a new OpenFDA.js javascript library, running on the open source continuous testing & delivery platform DevShop and hosted on IBM’s Softlayer IaaS

 - OpenFDA DKAN Prototype: http://openfda.nucivic.build
 - DevShop Site: http://devshop.openfda.nucivic.build/